brain based transformation

 Perfectionism

-This one is tricky because sometimes it is hard to differentiate between perfectionism and doing things with excellence.
+This one is tricky because it can be hard to differentiate between perfectionism and doing things with excellence.

 The difference between the two is this:

-One of the most important things you can do to begin to practice self compassion is to listen to how you talk to yourself.
+One of the most important things you can do to start practicing self-compassion is to listen to how you speak to yourself.

 What does your internal dialogue sound like?

-Are you speaking kindly to yourself or harsh and critical?
+Are you speaking kindly to yourself or harshly and critically?

 The fastest way to self-compassion is to find someone to guide you in your journey.